katiejyoung/Capstone/README.md

 }
 fork(); </script>
 3. Select the name of the record (the code) from the record table
-NOTE: This does not bring down the school server (thankfully) rather it illustrates how to slow down a weak server
+* This does not bring down the school server (thankfully) rather it illustrates how to slow down a weak server
+* The Kyle account has this record already saved and ready to initiate